 What do you know about the most mysterious and exciting country for the Western people, the Land of the Rising Sun?
 Japan is a very beautiful country with a fantastic nature.
 Over 70% of the territory of this country is covered with mountains which create magnificent, picturesque views, but, unfortunately, cause more than 1,000 earthquakes each year.
 Japan has a long and very rich culture and a rather healthy nation: the statistics show that over 50,000 Japanese people are over 100 years old.
 This is quite impressive.
 The Land of the Rising Sun, as Western people call it, is definitely one of the most attractive places on earth that every person wants to visit to feel at least a tiny part of this unique culture.

 What is also very exciting about Japan is that it has one of the highest literacy levels in the world.
 Ninety nine percent of children over 15 years old are literate in Japan.
 How do they achieve these high results?
 How does Japanese education system look like?
-Today we would like to pay closer attention to Japanese schools.
+Today we would like to pay closer attention to Japanese schools and academic writing such as editorials and various essays.

 The structure of Japanese schools looks very standard: when children are four years old, they can start to go to kindergartens.
 Kindergartens in Japan are optional.
 The school is divided into three levels: primary, secondary, and high school.
 The first two levels are compulsory.
 Children begin to attend primary school at the age of six and secondary school at the age of twelve.
 When students are fifteen years old, they finish secondary school and have an opportunity to decide where they want to study after.
 Either they can go to high school or to some specialized institutions or vocational schools.
 After high school children can get enrolled into universities or other higher education institutions.